WebAssembly/content-security-policy/proposals/CSP.md

 policy's directives for the source of scripts, e.g. script-src restricting origins.
 Note that `unsafe-eval` effectively *implies* `wasm-unsafe-eval`.

-On the event of failure, then an `CompileError` should be thrown by the appropriate JavaScript operation.
+On the event of failure, then a `CompileError` should be thrown by the appropriate JavaScript operation.

 #### Examples